Codworth/esp-host/README.md

    Notice and credits

-    I did not develope the payloads contained in esphost.
+    I did not develop the payloads contained in esphost.

     Credit should be given to the original authors.